tobiasHeinke/monostyle/docs/tools.md

 ### pairs

-Check pairs of parenthesis/brackets, quote marks for not matched/closed.
+Check pairs of parenthesis/brackets, quote marks for not being matched.

 ### mark